Top 10 Myths for Exterior Wood and Deck Restoration

 1. New wood does not need to be cleaned.
 This is not true.
 New wood needs to be prepped with a wood cleaner and a wood brightener.
 This will remove dirt, grime, and mill glaze.
 These two steps will "open" the wood pores allowing the stain to penetrate better.
 The better the wood stain absorbs, the better it will work.

 2. If I apply an extra coat it will last longer.
 Applying extra coatings will not make the stain last longer.
 This will cause a "buildup" of the stain on top of the surface instead of penetrating "into" the surface.
 In actuality over application can cause the stain to prematurely fail.

-4. Applying a Water-Based Stain is easier then applying an Oil-Based.
-In our opinion it is just as easy or easier to apply an oil-based wood stain.
-Water-based stains will dry faster then oil-based.
+4. Applying a Water-Based Stain is easier than applying an Oil-Based.
+In our opinion, it is just as easy or easier to apply an oil-based wood stain.
+Water-based stains will dry faster than oil-based.
 It can be beneficial to have a stain that does not dry too fast.
 Less chance for overlaps.

 5. A deck can be properly prepped for $99.
 The $99 Deck Cleaning coupon from a local pressure washing company is a marketing gimmick.
 To properly prep your wood you will need to use a wood stripper or wood cleaner followed by a wood brightener.
 It is just impossible to have your deck prepped for $99 properly.
 Be aware of any contractor who says they can do this for a "cheap" price.
 They will probably end up damaging your wood.